 Overall, it is conceivable that phosphosites with SP motifs turnover more rapidly, with the decrease reflecting either reduced kinase activity or increased processing by the phosphatases.
 Net dephosphorylation of SP-sites may have functional consequences for presynaptic function.
 For instance, CdK5 is known to be major control point of neurotransmitter release (Kim and Ryan, 2010).
 The balance between the activation of calcineurin (PP2B) and Cdk5 is reported to control the dynamics of resting and recycling pools as well as activity of voltage gated calcium channels (Kim and Ryan, 2013).
 Also the coordination of CdK5 activity and other proline directed kinases such GSK-3 and ERK1/2 can result in regulation of neurotransmitter release.
 For example, Cdk5 and GSK-3 phosphorylate P/Q- and N-type voltage-dependent calcium channels (Tomizawa et al., 2002; Zhu et al., 2010) whereas ERK1/2 phosphorylate L-type calcium channels (Subramanian and Morozov, 2011) and phosphorylation decreases the activity of both types of calcium channels.
 Thus, it is conceivable that Ca2+ influx increases the activity of calcium channels via dephosphorylation.
 However regulation of calcium channels via Ca2+ influx seems to be more complex since they are also inactivated by calcium dependent mechanisms (Simms and Zamponi, 2014).

 Due to the lack of consensus motifs it is not possible to identify the phosphatases that are activated upon stimulation using sequence analysis.
 However, the increase in the Ca2+ concentration activates phosphatase PP2B (calcineurin) (Sun et al., 2010).
-Also, in our dataset we observe that the regulatory subunit delta (LOC100909464) of protein phosphatase 2A shows increased phosphorylation at Ser567 (Supplementary file 2, K+, EGTA vs K+, Ca2+, Kohansal-Nodehi et al., 2016doi:10.5061/dryad.dh371), a site known to be phosphorylated by PKA, resulting in an increase of its enzymatic activity (Ahn et al., 2007).
+Also, in our dataset we observe that the regulatory subunit delta (LOC100909464) of protein phosphatase 2A shows increased phosphorylation at Ser567 (Supplementary file 2, K+, EGTA vs K+, Ca2+, Kohansal-Nodehi et al., 2016), a site known to be phosphorylated by PKA, resulting in an increase of its enzymatic activity (Ahn et al., 2007).
 This suggests the activation of PP2A upon stimulation.
 We also observe phosphorylation changes in Neurabin-2 (S100), regulatory protein of protein phosphatase 1 (PP1), (Supplementary file 2, K+, EGTA vs K+, Ca2+).
 It has been shown previously that phosphorylation of S100 alters PP1 localization by the decrease of binding affinity to actin and the diffusion from the nerve terminal (Colbran, 2004).
 In summary, our data suggest that upon Ca2+ influx subset of kinases and phosphatases such as PKA, PKC, CaMKII, PP2A and PP2B are activated while PP1 is less active and the target sites of proline directed kinases show a decrease in phosphorylation, mediated either by decreased activity of the kinases or preferred targeting by the phosphatases.